 Travis is the only character whose inner world we glimpse.
-He is haunted by dreams of his plague-ridden grandfather, killed by Paul at the beginning of the film to ensure no one else would contract the disease, which communicate both his guilt and a premonition of his own eventual fate.
-Among Shults’ characters, Travis seems to fear death the most, possessing an almost psychic connection with it, yet he’s also the most emotionally sensitive.
+He is haunted by dreams of his plague-ridden grandfather (killed by Paul at the beginning of the film to ensure no one else would contract the disease), which communicate both his guilt and a premonition of his own eventual fate.
+Among Shults’ characters, Travis seems to fear death the most, possessing an almost psychic connection with it.
+Yet he’s also the most emotionally sensitive.
 He takes pity on the strangers when they arrive, convincing his father to let them stay, and his desire to reach out past the barriers of distrust is evident.

 Numerous critics have noted how It Comes At Night evokes Shults’ earlier portrayal of vicious family dynamics in Krisha (2015), which are likewise catalyzed by the arrival of an outsider.
 Viewers of It Comes At Night will also find similarities to Cormac McCarthy’s The Road, in which a father’s unbending quest to keep his son alive in a post-apocalyptic world frequently finds himself at odds with his son’s pleas to treat the strangers they encounter with empathy.
 Reflected in Shults’ bare-bones visuals and camerawork are The Road’s scant resources, scavenging survivors, abandoned boarded-up houses, and constant wariness.

 But if McCarthy’s characters ultimately retain their humanity while calculating their survival, the same cannot be said for It Comes At Night, where man, with his fear of death and instinct to survive at any cost, proves to be the most precarious monster of all.
-The dark logic that opened the film with the killing of an infected family member reaches a second implied pinnacle at the end, as the camera lingers over an equally jarring scene.
+The dark logic that opened the film with the killing of an infected family member reaches a second implied pinnacle at the end, as the camera lingers over an equally dismal and disturbing scene.